-The Consumer Confidence Rule requires community water systems to prepare and provide to their customers annual consumer confidence reports on the quality of the water delivered by the systems.
+The Consumer Confidence Rule requires community waters ystems to prepare and provide to their customers annual consumer confidence reports on the quality of the water delivered by the systems.

-Violation Type Violation Date Explanation Corrective Action CCR REPORT 7/1/2021- 6/27/2022 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
-CSWR will send out CCR's as required.
+Violation Type Violation Date Explanation Corrective Action CCR ADEQUACY/AVAILAB ILITY/CONTENT 7/1/2022- 12/31/2022 We failed to provide to you, our drinking water customers, an annual report that adequately informed you about the quality of our drinking water and the risks from exposure to contaminants detected in our drinking water.
+CSWR will send out future CCR's as required.
+CCR REPORT 7/1/2022- 12/31/2022 We failed to provide to you, our drinking water customers, an annual report that informs you about the quality of our drinking water and characterizes the risks from exposure to contaminants detected in our drinking water.
+CSWR will send out future CCR's as required.